Should You Be Running Your Air Conditioner All Day?

 What is the running time for an air conditioner?

-This is the time period when the compressor in a normal non-inverter ac goes in the on and off-cycle after attaining the desired/set room temperature.
+This is the period when the compressor in a normal non-inverter AC goes in the on and off-cycle after attaining the desired/set room temperature.

 All the cooling of air happens when the compressor is actively running (cycles take about 15 to 20 minutes).
 But when it cools all the rooms to the desired temperature, the compressor stops working.
 It goes off.
-And this rest time (time interval between cycles) is sufficient to keep the ac in good working condition.
+This rest time (time interval between cycles) is sufficient to keep the AC in good working condition.

 So, how long is the compressor active throughout the day?